In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Using your hands or a sharp knife, peel the orange.
 Cut the fruit lengthwise into quarters, then crosswise into ½-inch-thick slices.
 Discard any seeds.
 Alternatively, see Chef’s Tip on supreming.

 In a large bowl, toss together the fennel, orange, radishes, arugula, champagne vinegar, and 1 tablespoon [2 TBL] oil.
 Season to taste with salt and pepper.

-Transfer the fish and fennel-orange salad to individual plates and top the fish with the dill-yogurt sauce.
-Serve with the lemon wedges.
+Transfer the fish and fennel-orange salad to individual plates.
+Top the fish with the dill-yogurt sauce and serve with the lemon wedges.

 - Juice the lemon.

 - Peel the orange by hand.

 - Top the fish with the dill-yogurt sauce.